 (2) Section 146A(2) does not prevent a finding that the worker’s condition has not stabilised to the extent required for an evaluation of the worker’s degree of permanent impairment to be made in accordance with the WorkCover Guides for the purposes of Part III Division 2A.

-[Section 146B inserted by No. 42 of 2004 s.
+[Section 146B inserted: No. 42 of 2004 s.
 109.]

 146C.
 Evaluating degree of impairment for Part IV Div.
 2 Subdiv.
 3